tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LP-12-Ins_Reflect.md

 * Ask if there are any volunteers who would like to add anything that has not been previously stated.

+Then, get students reflecting on what they've learned so far:

+* Ask students how might they apply what they've learned so far in Unit 15.
+Will they go on to manage their own investments through automation?

+* Ask students how they now feel regarding algorithmic trading (comfortable or uncomfortable?).

-* Ask students to identify two things they'd like to practice more from today's lesson that they might have struggled with conceptually.
+* Ask students to identify two potential things they'd like to practice more from today's lesson that they might have struggled with conceptually.

 Finish the recap with a few statements of encouragement: